AlternativeFFFF/Alt-F4/submissions/career/career.md

 Several months later, my cousin came to visit and saw I had Factorio - he was excited to play it so we decided that together we would give it a go.
 After some sketchy library sharing (yay Steam offline mode), we spent a weekend of bliss together, figuring out how the game worked and progressing past the ever challenging blue science packs. *Side note: This is a really great example of Piracy for good since that weekend of Factorio caused my cousin to go home and buy the game himself so we could keep playing together, something that might not have happened if not for our dodgy dealings.* This push past the percieved complexity forever ruined me, it caused the crippling Cracktorio addiction that many of us share, meaning I never could put this beast back down.

 So... why am I telling you this? *Fantastic question, really glad you asked.
-Very well asked question I might add.* For me its pretty clear than playing modded Minecraft and Factorio pushed forward my critical thinking and mathmatical skills and diverted me down the STEM path of goodness.
-Now, I'm studying Robotic Engineering and though Factorio isn't the only thing that pushed me down this path, it definitely help guide me to where I am now.
+Very well asked question I might add.* For me it's pretty clear that playing modded Minecraft and Factorio pushed forward my critical thinking and mathematical skills and diverted me down the STEM path of goodness.
+Now, I'm studying Robotic Engineering and though Factorio isn't the only thing that pushed me down this path, it definitely helped guide me to where I am now.

 ### The computer science angle